sarahciston/intersectionalai/pages/Notes.md

 ### 2022.02.14
 #### toolkit as anarchist toolchest
 portable packet of resources, ideas and items, for survival and sustaining and surpassing the current circumstances.
-50 tactics and ethics for AI that doesn't suck. what would the 50 things be? and how many would be aspirational stubs waiting to be made, another 50 I propose and describe? and where do the zines and workshops fit in, and the resource hub, is that how they are presented or???
+XX tactics and ethics for AI that doesn't suck. what would the 50(?) things be? and how many would be aspirational stubs waiting to be made, another 50 I propose and describe? and where do the zines and workshops fit in, and the resource hub, is that how they are presented or???

 sara ahmed's feminist killjoy survival kit includes books, things, tools, time, life, permission notes, other killjoys, humor, feelings, bodies (wiggling, dancing). "putting together a survival kit is a survival strategy."
 (Ahmed 20XX, 249)